 Are you thinking about buying a microscope for kids?
-Microscopes are amazing science tools that can greatly enhance your child’s learning experience.
+Whether it’s a resource for your homeschool curriculum or just a perfect compliment to your makerspace, microscopes are amazing science tools that can greatly enhance your child’s learning experience.
 If you’re wondering what to buy, which features are important, or how much it could cost, read on!

 Does my child need a microscope?